 The heat that has come in will stay in that room unless it’s got somewhere to go.
 If it’s begun to get cooler outside open the curtains for a bit and let the warm air out.

 Cold air from outside creates an air current that pulls the hot air out.
 Keep the curtains open at night time, and you’ll get rid of the heat in no time.

 Even if it’s hot, the wind will cause your sweat to evaporate, making you feel cooler.
 Normally it’s a good idea to keep all doors and windows open so that you get cross-ventilation.

 But sometimes some rooms get so hot, it’s best you don’t open those doors at all.
-If one of your windows face West, it’s going to bring in a ton of hit.
+If one of your windows faces West, it’s going to bring in a ton of hit.
 So, therefore, ventilate, but with caution.

 Like we said before the hot air has got to go.
 Hot air usually rises up and merely turning on the ceiling fan will just push it back down.

 Exhaust fans near the roof of the housework are great at expelling the hot air.
 You could even set up a fan in front of the window, which is pointing outside as this will also take the hot air out.

 If you can hack your ceiling fan to make it rotate counter-clockwise, even your ceiling fan will do a great job of expelling all that heat.
 As soon as the heat’s gone, switch the fan back to clockwise.

 A fan simply rearranges the air which is already in the room.
 To get the most out of it, you need to establish a cross-breeze cooling system.
 Position one table fan right in front of a window pointing inwards, and keep another in front of another window pointing outwards.